Easy Apple Crisp

 - Slice the apples thin, no more than 1/4 inch thick.
 The thin slices will bake up faster and be baked tender when the crumb topping gets golden brown.

 - Mix the filling and crumb topping before peeling and slicing the apples.
 This way the apple slices won’t have time to turn brown before baking them.
 You also won’t need to use lemon juice on the apples to keep them from turning brown.

 This Easy Apple Crisp is made with tart Granny Smith apples, that are coated with a buttery, cinnamon sugar, filling before being baked to tender perfection.
-The crunchy buttery crumb topping is made with old fashioned oats, flour, butter, cinnamon, brown sugar, and crunchy pecans and it totally complements the apples.
+The crunchy buttery streusel topping is made with old fashioned oats, flour, butter, cinnamon, brown sugar, and crunchy pecans and it totally complements the apples.